yoohooitstoo/grocr-receipt-app/README.md

 # Grocr
 ## Description

 This is our second project for the GT Full Stack Flex Program.
 This project was created to provide a solution for your personalized grocery list!
-We created a website where the user can upload a receipt of their previous grocery receipt.
-It will then be put into an itemized list that is modifiable below.
-You can add items, change items, move them to past purchases, and delete items.
+We created a website where the user can upload a receipt of their previous receipts.
+It will then be put into an itemized list that is modifiable.
+You can add items by writing them in, move them to past purchases, and delete items.

 ## Table of Contents